garrandall/popular-music-data/tracks/give-it-to-her-tanto-metro-devonte.md

   ranking_list: Billboard Hot 100
   start_date: '2002-08-10'
 ---
 Yo, you see if she a request it...
-(Ooh ooh ooh, oh boy) Yeah man, let she have it
+(Oh oh oh, oh boy) Yeah man, let she have it
 She can't get away, no
 Could never, could never, eh eh (No no)